MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     Here are some details about the settings in this example:

     - The `CsWinRTIncludes` property specifies which namespaces to project.
     - The `CsWinRTGeneratedFilesDir` property sets the output directory in which the projection source files are generated.
-This property is set to `OutDir`, defined in **Directory.build.props** from the section above.
+This property is set to `OutDir`, defined in **Directory.Build.props** from the section above.

 5. Save the **SimpleMathProjection.csproj** file.

+The solution will now build.

 ## Create a NuGet package with the projection